 This year, we’re looking for examples of:

 Entries should also identify any wider economic, social or environmental benefits to the organisation or community which have arisen from ‘thinking sustainably’, particularly in the current difficult times.

-This award is free to enter.
+This award is free to enter and open until 31 March 2021.
 Find out more and how to apply on the Museums + Heritage Awards website.